RaghadHAV/arduino-tutorials/00-Bring-Robot-To-Life/01-Control Your Robots Brightness.md

 ```

-The "pinMode" and "digitalWrite" ate built-in function (already defined function). pinMode function set a specific pin in the arduino to be either input or output.
-In this example we set the pin number 13 to be output.
-The digitalWrite will set this pin number to a HIGH which is the pin of the LED on the arduino broad.
+The "pinMode" and "digitalWrite" are built-in function (already defined function). pinMode set a specific pin in the arduino to be either input or output.
+In this example we set the pin number 13 to be the output.
+The digitalWrite  sets this pin to be HIGH or LOW (light on or light off) which is the pin of the LED on the arduino broad.
 If you run the code above, the LED will light on/off once!
 Now, let's make the LED light on/off continuously.
-To do this we use loop function:
+Modify the code to look like this:

 ```
 void setup()